margaretlange/margaretlange.github.io/about.md

 ---

 I have a B.S. in Symbolic Systems from Stanford University, a Ph.D. in political science from Columbia University, and an M.S. from UCLA in Statistics.
-I'm currently looking to transition from academia to a job in data science that makes use of my statistics and programming training.
+I'm in the process of transitioning from academia to a job in data science that makes use of my statistics and programming training.